HansKristian-Work/vkd3d-proton/README.md

 ### Native Linux build

 A native Linux binary can be built, but it is not intended to be compatible with upstream Wine.
-A native option is mostly relevant for development purposes.
+A native option is mostly relevant for development purposes for the time being.

 ## Environment variables